sigilante/nockup/README.md

-# Nockup: the NockApp toolchain installer
+# Nockup: the NockApp channel installer

 *Nockup* installs the Hoon programming language and produces a basic template app for the NockApp framework.